 UW Health MyChart is a free service.

 UW Health requires that you provide a current e-mail address when you activate your account.
 A simple message will be sent to this e-mail address to alert you when new information has been posted to your MyChart account, or to any other account to which you have access.
-No personal medical information is sent within these e-mail alerts.
-You will receive an alert when a new test result, appointment reminder, message or other personal information has been posted to your UW Health MyChart account.
+No sensitive medical information is sent within these e-mail alerts.
+You will receive an alert when a new test result, appointment reminder (including date), message or other personal information has been posted to your UW Health MyChart account.

 UW Health MyChart provides access to portions of your medical information stored in the UW Health medical record and clinical summaries.
 This includes things such as your allergies, immunizations, prescriptions, laboratory results, diagnoses, appointments, demographics, instructions and billing information.
 You may also take advantage of on-line clinic services such as scheduling appointments and sending secure messages to clinic staff.